Meet Our Midwives

 Brit Averill, DEM

 Brit has been attending births since 2009, and attending births as a student midwife since 2013.
-She is currently awaiting graduation in June 2017 and will be licensed to practice in the Commonwealth of Virginia in September.
+She graduated in June 2017 and will be licensed to practice in the Commonwealth of Virginia in September.

 Fun Fact about Brit: She has 3 children who were born in a hospital, a freestanding birth center, and at home.
 She is an advocate for evidence based resources for growing families with an emphasis on improving maternal/infant outcomes.